felipevcc/holbertonschool-printf/README.md

 ## Description

-It's our own printf project.
+This project is a simulation of the printf function in C with its most important features, it was made in the software development program of [Holberton School](https://www.holbertonschool.com/).

 ## Man page

-If you want see an explanation of this function you can run our man page this way:
+The man page is a file wich explains in detail how the function works.
+If you want see a full explanation of this function you can run our man page this way:
 ```
 man ./man_3_printf
 ```